-I've found that many people get overwhelmed in design clutter so I've created an email design course that walks you though discovering your own unique design aesthetic.
+I've found that many people get overwhelmed in design clutter so I've created several design surveys that walk you though discovering your own unique design aesthetic.
 When this homework is done, we schedule a design work meeting where I share my analysis and teach you how to create a cohesive plan.

 We could also discuss practical information.
 For example..what else is going in the room (don't forget to tell me about Granny's cupboard and collection of dishes!).
 And How is the space going to be used?

 I explain how to equitably combine styles and set up the design parameters so their space looks cohesive and makes sense so they can confidently make design decisions and aren't overwhelmed.